nikolaydubina/go-recipes/README.md

 ### Find upstream modules without Go version

-Use this to find outdated modules or imports that you need to upgrade
+Use this to find outdated modules or imports that you need to upgrade.

 ```bash
 $ go list -deps -json ./... | jq -rc 'select(.Standard!=true and .Module.GoVersion==null) | .Module.Path' | sort -u